What a Herniated Disc MRI Actually Shows You

 This comprehensive view is what makes an MRI so valuable for diagnosing conditions like herniated discs and spinal stenosis.
 It helps your specialist identify the exact location and severity of the problem.
 With this information, they can develop a targeted plan with the right pain management treatments to address your specific needs and get you on the path to recovery.

-How to prepare for your MRI
+How to Prepare for Your MRI

 The thought of having an MRI can be a little nerve-wracking, but knowing what to expect can make the process much smoother.
 Before your scan, you will be asked to remove any metal objects, including jewelry, glasses, and clothing with zippers or metal fasteners.
 It’s very important to tell your doctor and the MRI technologist if you have any metal implants or devices in your body, like a pacemaker or surgical clips.